Barcode Scanner SDK for iOS

 AIM On

-The aim on command (SBT_DEVICE_AIM_ON) is used to AIM on.
-The following code example demonstrates how to command the scanner's AIM function should be ON.
+The Aim On command (SBT_DEVICE_AIM_ON) is used to Aim on.
+The following code example demonstrates how to command the scanner's Aim function should be ON.

 SBT_RESULT result = [apiInstance sbtExecuteCommand:SBT_DEVICE_AIM_ON aInXML:xmlInput aOutXML:nil forScanner:3];